UMAprotocol/docs/docs/community/liquidation-opportunity-program.md

 ## When is the next opportunity?

-On July 31st, Risk Labs will intentionally create an under-collateralized position, creating an on-chain profit opportunity of approximately \$1,000 for any liquidator bot to take.
+On Friday, August 14th at 11:30am Pacific Time (i.e. San Francisco time), Risk Labs will intentionally create an under-collateralized position, creating an on-chain profit opportunity of approximately \$1,000 for any liquidator bot to take.